hnakamur/rustc-deb/src/doc/reference.md

 warnings are generated, or otherwise "you used a private item of another module and weren't allowed to."

-By default, everything in Rust is *private*, with one exception.
-Enum variants in a `pub` enum are also public by default.
+By default, everything in Rust is *private*, with two exceptions: Associated items in a `pub` Trait are public by default; Enum variants in a `pub` enum are also public by default.
 When an item is declared as `pub`, it can be thought of as being accessible to the outside world.
 For example: